 If you think about it, LinkedIn has always been behind its competitors when it comes to styling and improving user experience.
-LinkedIn took a long time to improve their mobile app (which was terrible initially), they took a long time to improve their web app.
+LinkedIn took a long time to improve its mobile app (which was terrible initially), it took a long time to improve its web app.
 They have been behind the curve in terms of making new releases and new UI features, and new features are seldom introduced.

-Can you think of a single time where LinkedIn launched a new feature that really piqued your interest?
+Can you think of a single time when LinkedIn launched a new feature that really piqued your interest?
 I can’t.

 If you think of a nice collection of business articles, Medium is already sitting on that throne quite comfortably, with no apparent threat from LinkedIn.
 It could have been the publishing platform for people to discover new articles.
 It would have given users reasons to stay on the platform and participate more.